Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 I can smell that glue — you know, that strong, sort of sweet but also sharp scent that hits you as you’re putting things together?
 It brought me a little optimism.
 Little by little, as I tightened the clamps, the pieces started to come together.
 I swear, I had never been so invested in something so simple; I felt like I was piecing together a puzzle after tossing the box away.

 Looking back now, there was something magical about that mess — the way the wood transformed as it came together, those knots and imperfections getting polished out with a good sanding.
-And the sound!
+And the !
 That distinct “whirr” of the orbital sander, almost like music to my ears.
 Hours later, I stood back with a coat of wood stain, watching it soak into the grain — deep, rich, and beautiful.
 I just knew my daughter would love it.

 When that little bookshelf finally stood, sturdy and ready to hold her collection, I couldn’t help but smile.
 It wasn’t perfect — nothing is ever perfect, at least in my world — but it was mine.
 A whole lot of trial and error went into that simple, lovely project, and let me tell you, it felt like I’d conquered a mountain.